 5. Session Hijacking

-When you log in to your social media account, your browser and the social media’s server maintains a session for user authentication.
+When you log in to your social media account, your browser and the social media server maintain a session for user authentication.
 The session details are saved in your browser’s cookie files.
-In session hijacking, the hacker steals those cookies and then access the victim’s account.
+In session hijacking, the hacker steals those cookies and then accesses the victim’s account.
 Session hijacking is most common when accessing Social media websites on an HTTP (non-secure) connection and it is widely used on LAN and Wi-Fi connections.

 How to avoid Session Hijacking?